UVADS/workflow-basics/docs/quickstart/prefect.md

     print(f"arbitrary calc: r={r}, mean={m}")
 ```

-Run this with: `python examples/prefect/numbers.py`, or check out the notebook `python examples/prefect/numbers.ipynb`.
+Run this with: `python examples/prefect/numbers.py`, or view the notebook at `examples/prefect/numbers.ipynb`.
 The output should look similar to this:

 ```code
 16:08:59.356 | INFO    | Flow run 'crouching-kittiwake' - Beginning flow run 'crouching-kittiwake' for flow 'analysis'